Log-in/Sign-up

 Course Description:

 There’s a meme circulating the internet that goes something like this: “Oh, you don’t care about politics?
 That’s cool.
 The rest of us will decide your future for you.”
 Sometimes in the midst of conflict and cynicism we lose sight of the incredible heritage of liberty and representative democracy the founders gave us.
 The big issues of freedom, opportunity, security, and equality are influenced through the political process on a daily basis.
 My goal is not only that students in this class will excel on the AP exam, but that they will learn to become engaged citizens and informed voters.
+And since 2024 is an election year, there's no better time to jump in.

-AP U.S. Government and Politics is a college-level introduction to key political concepts, ideas, institutions, policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
-Students will read and analyze U.S. foundational documents, Supreme Court decisions, and other texts and visuals to gain an understanding of the relationships and interactions between political institutions and behaviors.
+AP U.S. Government and Politics is a college-level introduction to key political concepts, ideas, institutions, policies, roles, and behaviors that characterize the constitutional system and political culture of the U.S. Students will read and analyze U.S. foundational documents, Supreme Court decisions, and other texts and visuals to gain an understanding of the relationships and interactions between political institutions and behaviors.
 They will interpret data, develop evidence-based arguments, and engage in applied civics or politics research.

 The five big ideas that form the structure of the course are: